 Europe is home to the most varied architecture in the world.
-The long list of UNESCO sites in Europe include impressive historical monument, seaside towns and ancient castles.
+The long list of UNESCO sites in Europe include impressive historical monuments, seaside towns and ancient castles.
 Call them attractions, call them man-made structures, they make it to the bucket lists of travellers from all over the world.
-People do whatever they can to see it!

 Come with us as we take you through some of the architectural wonders of Europe that we reckon everyone should see for themselves!
 We promise, they really live up to the hype.